A modification is a change to the contractual terms of your contract. Changes can be requested by GSA, or by contract holders.

 Note: In addition to clauses listed above, there are numerous contract and SIN specific clauses which may apply to your contract - please refer to your contract for more detail.

-Mass Modifications are government-initiated modifications that occur when a uniform change occurs schedule-wide.
+Mass Modifications are government-initiated modifications that occur when a uniform change occurs under the MAS program.
 A prime example is a refresh to the terms and conditions of your contract.

 Mass Modifications allow acquisition centers to access a large population of the contractor with ease.
-When a Mass Modification is issued, the contract administrator is notified via email.
-The email contains a PIN number that is unique for each contract and modification that allows you to access and accept the modification and a direct hyperlink to a section of the Vendor Support Center website, where the Mass Modification can be found.
+When a Mass Modification is issued, the contract Authorized Negotiator is notified via email.
+The email will inform the contractor on how to navigate to the Mass modification application inside the Vendor Support Center, where the Mass Modification can be found.
 The website contains detailed information educating the reader on the background, purpose and implications of each modification.
-At the conclusion, you will be asked to enter your PIN and other verification information to accept or decline the modification.
+At the conclusion, you will be asked to either accept or decline the modification.

 Upon execution, a confirmation email containing a printable SF30 is sent to you via e-mail.
 The signed SF30 becomes part of your contract file, and should be retained.
 A copy is also sent to your PCO and ACO.
 Unlike modifications that you initiate, which are administered by your PCO, government-initiated modifications are administered by your ACO.